"It's the new style!" or "No more aggregatekeepers"

 Devin Kenny presents "It's the new style!" or "No more aggregatekeepers", a new performance essay about the knot that exists between the often interchanged words: style and fashion.
-Using a combination of video, image, speech and sound, Kenny considers the various cultural logics that inform contemporary understandings of style: from written and spoken language, to modes of dress, to signature ways of doing and being.
+Using a combination of video, image, speech, music, and noise, Kenny considers the various cultural logics that inform contemporary understandings of style: from written and spoken language, to modes of dress, to signature ways of doing and being, including personal style, graffiti, street skatenboarding, analog animation technologies, AI and more.

 "It's the new style!" or "No more aggregatekeepers" is presented in conjunction with with Wardrobe, an exhibition organized by Curatorial AIRspace Residents Laura Serejo Genes & Kiyoto Koseki.